Tuition and Fees

 Continuing University Fellowships (awarded by The Graduate School)

 Outstanding graduate students may be nominated by the School of Social Work for a competitive university-wide Continuing Fellowship.
 To be competitive for this fellowship, students must have achieved major accomplishments since entering Graduate School and have a well-defined program of research.

 Teaching Assistant and Research Assistant Positions

 Students must be enrolled for at least 9 graduate semester hours each long semester (3 graduate semester hours in the summer) they work in one of these positions, have no more than one permanent and one temporary Incomplete, and have a minimum GPA of 3.0.
-While appointments are made one semester at a time, Ph.D. students are generally awarded a TA, RA, or AI position each long semester for a four year period.
+While appointments are made one semester at a time, Ph.D. students, depending on their award package, are generally awarded a TA, RA, or AI position each long semester for a four year period.

 Please see Working At The School for additional information.